splash-img-tpt Skip to content

 Chapter 04 Features

 Every backpack feature was someone's good idea at some point.
 The question is whether it solves a problem you'll actually have.
-Below is how we sort them after years of returns and warranty claims.
+The priority below is sorted for UAE and Gulf conditions, which is not how Patagonia or Osprey marketing departments sort them.
+Heat ventilation moves up; rain covers move down.

 Essential